-The Maine Legislature has adopted an express preemption statute which provides:
+The Maine Legislature has adopted an express preemption statute.
+Section 2011 of title 25 of Maine Rev. Stat. provides:

 1. Preemption.
 The State intends to occupy and preempt the entire field of legislation concerning the regulation of firearms, components, ammunition and supplies.
 Except as provided in subsection 3, any existing or future order, ordinance, rule or regulation in this field of any political subdivision of the State is void.